-To access your pension savings via flexi-access drawdown, you must be 55 or over and have a minimum pension pot of £10,000 (or £2,000 if you’ve designated once already from that account).
-Using flexi-access drawdown you have to take your maximum tax-free cash at the start – normally 25% of your pension pot.
-The remaining 75% will be moved into a separate account.
+To access your pension savings via flexi-access drawdown, you must be 55 or over and have a minimum pension pot of £10,000 (or £2,000 if you’ve already taken money before).

 You can take one lump sum a tax month.
 For example, from 6 May to 5 June.
 We don’t charge you for taking lump sums.